alejandra-badia/ecommerce-marketing-bi-engine/README.md

 ### 3. Validate Customer History & Build a More Reliable LTV View

-Approximately 99% of scaling-period purchases were attributed to returning customers, while only 12 customers were classified as new under the available first-observed-order methodology.
+Approximately 99% of scaling-period customers were returning customers, while only 12 customers were classified as new under the available first-observed-order methodology.

 This is a notable signal to investigate alongside the decline in marketing efficiency.
 However, it does not independently prove that acquisition campaigns are ineffective or that existing customers are being neglected.
 Incomplete historical customer records may affect the new-versus-returning classification, and existing customers may be repurchasing through natural demand.